Microsoft/azure-docs.cs-cz/articles/virtual-machines/linux/redhat-create-upload-vhd.md

         # sudo subscription-manager unregister

-1. Spusťte následující příkazy, abyste deprovision zanatii virtuálního počítače a připravit ho na zřizování v Azure:
+1. Spuštěním následujících příkazů můžete virtuální počítač zrušit a připravit ho pro zřizování v Azure:

         # Note: if you are migrating a specific virtual machine and do not wish to create a generalized image,
         # skip the deprovision step